 Let me explain.

-This remote is bigger than the new Chromecast with Google TV’s remote by about 20%, but it still feels comfortable to hold.
-The back is curved into two distinct ‘bubbles’ that make it really easy to hold, and won’t slip out of your hand accidentally.
+This remote is larger than the new Chromecast with Google TV’s remote by about 20%, but it still feels comfortable to hold.
+The back is curved into two distinct ‘bubbles’ that make it easy to carry and won’t accidentally slip out of your hand.

-All-in-all, it’s a surprisingly comfortable remote control to use, even if it does look a little busy at first glance.
+All-in-all, it’s a surprisingly comfortable remote control, even if it looks a little busy at first glance.

 Setting up the TiVo Stream 4K